Military life is a unique profession – potentially rewarding but also emotionally demanding

 I am a counsellor and psychotherapist with almost 30 years experience of working as a therapist.
 For the last 9 years I have been a full time therapist in an unusual environment for therapy - the welfare department of the Royal Navy and Royal Marines, situated at the naval base in Portsmouth.
 This has been a voyage of discovery for myself and the clients I have seen, chiefly because of the learning that has taken place - for me about the military ethos, and for my clients about the very concept of therapy that can seem very alien to a military mindset.

-Joining the Navy means entering a world where you are invited to give up some personal freedoms in exchange for training, a job where you can explore the world and being part of a community.
+Joining the Navy means entering a world where you are invited to give up some personal freedoms in exchange for training, a job where you can explore the world and be part of a community.
 To belong to the military also means being told how to cut or style your hair, what to wear, when and what to eat, how to exercise and when and where to sleep, to mention just a few of the restrictions the military person encounters.

 From a psychological point of view, the group you train and work with becomes crucial because you may need to depend on your shipmates to save your life or give you decisive commands that ensure the smooth running of the ship.
 The group becomes your 'family', offering a sense of belonging that can be enriching but also, at times, stifling.
 Conversely, it is this sense of belonging and a shared purpose that can lead to confusion and depression if a mental health issue presents itself.
 The desire to hide difficult feelings and feelings of 'difference' can be worsened by the physical and mental closeness of shipmates, where the belief that nobody else has the same issues, can prevail.